Stremps/audioDescription-for-blind-people/audiodescription/README.md

    - Let the browser screen open in full screen mode.
 This allows the Python application to capture the screen effectively and send it to the ChatGPT4o API for processing.

 5. **Output Data**
    - The input image, along with the generated audio description text and MP3 file, will be saved in the `data` folder within the project directory.
+Each algorithm have your respectively folder.

 ## Notes
+- After choose the Algorithm in python application, you will have 3 seconds to open the screen with Meta Quest 3 video.
 - Ensure you have all the necessary dependencies installed to run the Python application.
 - Make sure your firewall or network settings do not block communication between your PC and Meta Quest 3.